juan-dbravo/wordfreq-pipeline/README.md

 # wordfreq-pipeline
-# text-frequency-pipeline

 ## Project Summary

 **What is this?**
-A modular, Airflow-orchestrated ETL pipeline that extracts a literary book from a `.txt` file, transforms it by cleaning and tokenizing the text, and loads the results into PostgreSQL as a word frequency table.
+A modular, Airflow-orchestrated ETL pipeline that extracts a `.txt` file, transforms it by cleaning and tokenizing the text, and loads the results into PostgreSQL as a word frequency table.
 It enables unique insights into the text through frequency analysis and visualization.

 **What for?**
 The goal of this project is to demonstrate core data engineering concepts using literary text as raw input—showcasing ETL architecture, orchestration, data cleaning, and structured output generation.

----
+## Project structure

+- data
+      - raw_data
+      - clean_data
+- extract
+- transform
+      - transform_utils.py
+      - transform.py
+      - README.md
+- load
+- README.md

+## Tech Stack

+- Python 3.10+

+- Apache Airflow (pipeline orchestration)

+- Docker + Docker Compose

+- pandas (data manipulation)

+- matplotlib (visualization)

+- PostgreSQL

 ## Questions This Pipeline Helps Answer